emesonfilho/dashboard_stocks/README.md

 In the future I intend to give the user more possibilities to interact with the information.

+# Observations

+The database in which he gets the accounting information (minus the beta) was blocking me due to the number of requests I made, so I downloaded the base in csv.

+If it’s in your interest to change that, just go:

+* In the dashboard folder

+* tela_dashboard.py

+* Line 235

+The lib I'm using to get the beta so far has not blocked, so I believe everything is fine with it.

 ## Help Maintenance

 I've been maintaining quite many repos these days and burning out slowly.
 If you could help me cheer up, buying me a cup of coffee will make my life really happy and get much energy out of it.